I loathe you, Disney.

 But this influence remains.

-I won’t name you by name, snotty oldest sister who likes to play dumb.
+I won’t name you, snotty oldest sister who likes to play dumb.
 I won’t out you, annoying tween with an attitude and pissy web log who disdains the college experience.
 I won’t drag your name through the mud, rudderless teenager who fights with her best friend to try and date a celebrity too old for her.

 You’ve glorified dumb.